What is an orthopaedic mattress?

 What are the benefits of an orthopaedic mattress?

-Orthopaedic mattresses also tend to offer good edge to edge support.
-Good perimeter support can reduce sagging and make it easier to get in and out of bed.
-This can be particularly beneficial for older adults and those with mobility issues.
+Edge support provides more stability, making getting in and out of bed easier.
+This can be particularly beneficial for older adults or those with mobility issues.

 Types of orthopaedic mattresses

-There are several different types of orthopaedic mattresses to choose from.
+There are different types of orthopaedic mattresses, each with its pros and cons.

 Pocket springs

-Memory foam is a temperature sensitive material that can help relieve pressure points and alleviate aches and pains.
-The memory foam slowly returns to its original shape as pressure is removed.
+Memory foam is a temperature-sensitive material that can help relieve pressure points and alleviate aches and pains.

-Latex is a resilient and durable material that recovers its shape quickly as pressure is removed.
-It is typically cooler to sleep on than other types of foam and, like memory foam, latex provides good support and pressure relief.
+Latex is a resilient and durable material that quickly responds when pressure is removed.
+Like memory foam, it provides good support and pressure relief.
+Latex has a cooler sleeping surface but is typically more expensive.

 Final thoughts